Company Picnic: Production

 The Office actor and producer Paul Lieberstein wrote "Company Picnic" along with co-writer Jennifer Celotta.

 The episode was written by Paul Lieberstein and Jennifer Celotta, and directed by Ken Kwapis.
 "Company Picnic" was the 100th overall episode of The Office, and show creator Greg Daniels said he was especially proud the series made it to that landmark because he felt it meant he did not disappoint Ricky Gervais and Stephen Merchant, who created the original British version of the show.
 Daniels said, "I remember interviewing with them seven years ago, and this (100th episode) was certainly the goal, so I'm very pleased that we got to 100 episodes in a strong fashion.
 I think the show is in a very good place right now."
 Steve Carell said he was especially pleased with the landmark because when the show began, people had doubts it would live up to the original series and were skeptical about its mockumentary style: "It's sort of remarkable, especially with this show because I don't think anybody felt it would go past the pilot. ...
 I think most everyone was kind of dubious about our chances of pulling it off."
 Likewise, Ben Silverman, co-chairman of NBC Entertainment and an Office executive producer, said, "It's a thrill that we got to 100 episodes, and probably incredibly surprising looking back at the process it took.
 But the reality is, we believed in it."

 "Company Picnic" was filmed in Malibu, California.
 The episode featured about 360 extras, and was shot over the course of four days.
 Actor Ed Helms said of the episode, "What the writers did is really fun and creative.
 It doesn't boil down to passive aggressive little picnic games with a vengeance.
 There's a lot more going on than that."
-The episode marked return appearances of former guest stars Amy Ryan as Holly Flax and Idris Elba as Charles Miner.
+The episode marked return appearances of guest stars Amy Ryan as Holly Flax and Idris Elba as Charles Miner.
 Ryan said she would love the prospect of returning to The Office in future episodes, but that there were no plans for such a return at the time: "I think that door [to return] will always be open, just because it's such a nice party to go to.
 But that said, there are no plans any time soon for them to be reunited again."